 There are optional unsubsidized loan programs, which are available to help fund the EFC.

-The College of St. Benedict and Saint John’s University comply with federal and state privacy laws and regulations.
+CSB and SJU comply with federal and state privacy laws and regulations.
 The data in your file may be released to your parents (if you are considered a dependent by financial aid guidelines), financial aid donors, lenders, and the colleges’ offices needing the information for awarding or advising.
 No one else, however, may review your file without your written consent or a subpoena or court order.

 No. CSB/SJU do not have any targeted grant or scholarship for multiple siblings enrolled at the same time.
 However, the federal formula automatically takes this into consideration and students with more that one family member enrolled in college often receive mor financial assistance.